-Pulmonary embolism can be a life-threatening condition casused by occlusion within the pulmonary arteries.
+Pulmonary embolism can be a life-threatening condition casued by occlusion within the pulmonary arteries.

 Venous thromboembolism (VTE) is a term that encompasses two conditions:

 Pulmonary embolism (PE) is defined as occlusion, or obstruction, of the pulmonary artery and/or one of its branches.
-This may be due to a blood clot, fat, air or tumour.
-However, the term is commonly used synonymously with occlusion secondary to a embolus of a blood clot.
+This may be due to a blood clot, fat, air, or tumour.
+However, the term is commonly used synonymously with occlusion secondary to an embolus of a blood clot.
 It is considered a venous thromboembolic (VTE) disease.

 PE can be classified according to the time of onset, clinical severity and location.

 This grading does not refer to the size of the clot.
 However, a larger clot is more likely to present with haemodynamic instability.

 PE occurs when one or more emboli, usually arising from a thrombus, break off and obstruct within the pulmonary arteries.